 Purch/Contrib/Trnsfr/Rollovr: Amount invested into the account acquired via purchase, contribution, transfer or rollover.

 Reinvest Cap Gains: Capital Gain distributions made by the fund which were reinvested into the account at the time they were paid.

 Reinvest Dividends: Dividend distributions made by the fund, which were reinvested in the account at the time they were paid.

 Redemptions: Amount taken out of the account due to selling your mutual fund shares.

 Fees: The amount of account-related fees paid by selling shares in your account during the time period being viewed.
-This could include fees like: overnight mail delivery charges, wire fees, small account balance fees, and/or an annual custodial IRA fees.
-This total does not include the Fund’s operating expenses, 12b-1 fees or sales loads (as applicable) as those are including in the fund’s price calculation and not separately withdrawn from your account.
+This could include fees like: overnight mail delivery charges, wire fees, low balance fees, and/or an annual custodial IRA fees.
+This total does not include the fund’s operating expenses, 12b-1 fees or sales loads (as applicable) as those are including in the fund’s price calculation and not separately withdrawn from your account.